eliot-akira/png-compressor/readme.md

 They are stored in the image as [ancillary chunks](https://www.w3.org/TR/2003/REC-PNG-20031110/#11Ancillary-chunks) of the PNG format, using `tEXt` (textual data) and `zTXt` (compressed textual data).

-Each block has a "key" to identify by name; and a "value" which can be:
+Each block has a "key" to identify it by name; and a "value" which can be:

 - Text - `string`
 - JSON-serializable object
 - Binary - `ArrayBuffer`, `Uint8Array`

-A key can also group multiple blocks together, such as a collection of binary data.
+A key can also group together multiple blocks of the same name, such as a collection of binary data.

 #### Example